Skip to main content

 If your repository is encrypted, you must provide credentials via:

-• -encryption-password (or CLOUDSTIC_ENCRYPTION_PASSWORD)
+• -password (or CLOUDSTIC_PASSWORD)

 • -encryption-key (or CLOUDSTIC_ENCRYPTION_KEY)